 You are invited to follow along here, where we’ll share photos and artist vlogs (video blogs) showcasing the artists’ process, their a-ha moments, and each of the personal journeys as they discovering their own creative potential.
-The year culminates in a series of eight Music Alive video recitals.
+The year culminates in a series of six Music Alive video recitals.

 Through artist-led learning, fostering creativity, and cultivating community, Music Alive brings music to life.

 “As we transition to becoming singing professionals, we need to explore what makes us special as artists and what we have to say as people.
 We need to find ways to reach our communities and make a positive impact on our art and our surroundings.
 One of the most impactful ways to do this is to embrace and share who we are and where we come from.
 To explore how that directly colours the way we make music and relates to text and experience.
 I would like to explore these different possibilities in our work together and encourage these wonderful singers to step outside what is accepted as traditional classical repertoire and expectations and to explore what might be already in their back pocket but not yet viewed as valid or enough.” – Miriam Khalil, Music Alive Mentor

 Apprentice Civic Engagement Artists

 - Tom Diamond

 - Sean Guist